 If you’re looking for an efficient and easy way to improve your manufacturing process, consider using andon lights.

 They are signal lights that notify workers of a problem or issue in the production line.
-Unfortunately, many different types and brands of andon lights are available on the market, so deciding which one is right for your business can be challenging.
+Unfortunately, many different types and brands of andon lights are available on the market, so deciding which is right for your business can be challenging.

 This blog post will provide an overview of the different types of andon lights available and a list of vendors that sell these products.
-We’ll also discuss the benefits of using them in your manufacturing process and outline some tips for choosing the right product for your needs.
+We’ll also discuss the benefits of using them in your manufacturing process and outline tips for choosing the right product for your needs.

 What are andon lights, and what do they do?